AlexToTheSun/Cosmos_Quick_Wiki/Hermes-relayer.md

 hermes keys add --chain ${chain_id_Stafihub} --mnemonic-file $HOME/.hermes/${chain_id_Stafihub}.mnemonic
 ```
 # Configure clients
+Source:
+- https://github.com/informalsystems/hermes-ibc-workshop/blob/main/docs/clients.md
+- https://hermes.informal.systems/tutorials/local-chains/raw/client.html

 The identifiers that will be in the commands below are given as an example.
 You will have your value.
-- https://github.com/informalsystems/hermes-ibc-workshop/blob/main/docs/clients.md
-- https://hermes.informal.systems/tutorials/local-chains/raw/client.html
 ### create-client

 #### Create a stafihub client on sei
 ```
 hermes tx raw create-client --host-chain atlantic-1 --reference-chain stafihub-public-testnet-3